rahulgopinath/rahulgopinath.github.io/publications.md

 We should have compared the coverage and mutation score of the element with the *total* future bugfixes of that element.

+Crucially, our research is the first to provide evidence that the mutation score is related to the _residual defect density_ of the program.
+That is, the number of live mutants remaining is related to the actual bugs remaining in the program.

 [<em class="fa fa-book fa-lg" aria-hidden="true"></em>](/resources/fse2016/ahmed2016can.pdf)
 [<em class="fa fa-bookmark-o fa-lg" aria-hidden="true"></em>](https://raw.githubusercontent.com/rahulgopinath/rahulgopinath.github.io/master/resources/fse2016/ahmed2016can.bib)
 [<em class="fa fa-desktop" aria-hidden="true"></em>](https://speakerdeck.com/ahmedi/can-testedness-be-effectively-measured)